syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 ![](overview_images/WeatherData_Push.png)
 </div>

-### Sample link of custom layout
+## Samples

-You can download the source code of the customized complex layout sample here.
+You can download the source code of the sample from the below link.

+* ListView

+* SfDataGrid

+* Custom layout